brennanfee/winfiles/installation-steps.md

 This document covers the entire process (both automatic and manual) that I follow when setting up a new Windows machine.

+## Note on Profile location

+In many steps below we refer to the "$profile" directory.
+This will live in either C:\profile or D:\profile depending on whether the machine has one hard drive or more than one.

-## 1: Install Windows & Run Updates
+## Step 1: Install Windows & Run Updates

 This is a manual step.
 During installation, Windows should be connected to your Microsoft account.
-Reboot as needed.

-Don't forget to update the Windows Store and its apps.
+Reboot as needed and run updates as many times as necessary in order to be "fully" updated.

-## 2: Run the 00-pull Script
+## Step 2: Run the 00-pull Script

+This script will initialize Git and clone this repository.

 1. Open PowerShell as an Administrator
 2. Run `iex ((iwr -UseBasicParsing -Uri 'https://git.io/fjBQX').Content)`